This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 When a DNS protection is set to the Sinkhole action, the DNS Protection engine returns a forged response to the host querying the malicious domain, resolving the query to the IP address of a designated Cato sinkhole server.
 Cato pushes an IP in the Cato system range (such as 10.254.x.x) to the host.
 The host then attempts to connect directly over the Internet to that IP address, enabling the IPS service to identify the host IP address.
 The service blocks the traffic and reports the host IP address as the Source IP in the event log.

-When the Sinkhole action is performed on a traffic flow, two events are generated.
+When the Sinkhole action is performed, two events are generated.
 The first event reports the execution of the Sinkhole action taken when the host initially queries the malicious destination, and the Source IP field may not reflect the address of the client host.
 The second event reports that the DNS request was blocked when the host attempted to connect to the sinkhole server, and the action for the event is also Sinkhole.
 This second event reports the actual host IP address in the Source IP field.
 This lets you easily identify infected hosts on your network by filtering the Events page to show events for all traffic connecting to the sinkhole server IP address.

 For more about DNS Protection events, see below Analyzing DNS Protection Events.